-The key to making a good plant based style rice porridge is to ensure the brown rice is thoroughly cooked and to add my homemade coconut condensed milk made using coco fina organic coconut butter.
+The key to making a good plant based style rice porridge is to ensure the brown rice is cooked thoroughly then add my homemade coconut condensed milk made using coco fina organic coconut butter.

-I am a huge of their coconut butter.
+I am a huge fan of their coconut butter.
 Unlike white rice, brown has the germ and bran in tact giving it a nutty taste and texture.
-Furthermore, it also takes a little longer to cook.
+Furthermore, brown rice also takes a little longer to cook.

 Cooking tips for making rice porridge

 - Presoak the rice grains in warm water – a few hours or preferably overnight add 1tbsp of lime to remove the starch and ease digestion (this is an optional step)

 - The porridge should be soft but slightly nutty in texture